aditya-paliwal/AIND-Term_1-Project_4-sign_language_recognizer/README.md

 `jupyter notebook asl_recognizer.ipynb`

-This will open the Jupyter Notebook software and notebook in your browser which is where you will directly edit and run your code.
-Follow the instructions in the notebook for completing the project.
+This will open the Jupyter Notebook software and notebook in the browser which is where we can directly edit and run our code.

 ### Additional Information